-RESPONSIBILITIES A.
+A. RESPONSIBILITIES

-- 1. The Planning Board must consist of a minimum 5 members, all legal residents of the Town of Newcastle, appointed by the Board of Selectmen to serve staggered terms of 3 years.
+- The Planning Board must consist of a minimum 5 members, all legal residents of the Town of Newcastle, appointed by the Board of Selectmen to serve staggered terms of 3 years.

 - The Planning Board reviews and approves all applications for:

-- а Master Plan
+- a.
+Master Plan

-- Subdivision Plan b.
+- b.
+Subdivision Plan

-- Special Permit
+- c.
+Special Permit

 - 3. The Planning Board may grant waivers of standards as explicitly permitted by this Code.

-- The Planning Board reviews and approves applications in 4. accordance with the following ordinances
+- 4. The Planning Board reviews and approves applications in accordance with the following ordinances

-- Shoreland
+- a.
+Shoreland

-- Wind b.
+- b.
+Wind

-- Towers C
+- c.
+Towers

-- Sediment and Erosion Control d
+- d.
+Sediment and Erosion Control

 - e.
 Mobile Home Parks